mlpack/ensmallen/doc/optimizers.md

 which uses Optmistic Mirror Descent with the Adam Optimizer.
 It addresses the problem of limit cycling while training GANs (generative adversarial networks).
 It uses OMD to achieve faster regret rates in solving the zero sum game of training a GAN.
-It consistently achieves a smaller KL divergnce with~ respect to the true underlying data distribution.
+It consistently achieves a smaller KL divergence with~ respect to the true underlying data distribution.
 The implementation here can be used with any differentiable separable function, not just GAN training.